MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

  As the connection has been established, and all structures valorized with proper settings, the listen() routine enters a loop that asks the socket for new incoming messages.
-When a new message arrives the funcion DoMessage() handles it.
+When a new message arrives the funcion \ref DoMessage() handles it.
  The messages attended by the server are of two kinds: TDI expressions that have to be evaluated, and special io commands identified by MDS_IO_xxxx macros inside the code.
 The former is the method of almost all thin client transactions, the latter is a set of tools that are used within the distributed client access and will be presented later.

- The tree opening comes through the internal funcion MdsOpen() that recursively executes the TDI function `Open($,$)` via MdsValue() call at the client side.
+ The tree opening comes through the internal funcion \ref MdsOpen() that recursively executes the TDI function `Open($,$)` via MdsValue() call at the client side.

  \image html img/tc_open.png "Mdsip open remote tree sequence"